 (2) The unified credit can be applied to both lifetime and deathtime gifts.
-The unified credit is set at $2,045,800 for 2013.
+The unified credit is set at $2,117,800 for 2015.

-(3) The estate tax imposed at death is found by adding the taxable portion of gifts made during lifetime (after 1976) to the taxable estate to arrive at the tentative tax base (gift tax calculated on post-1976 taxable gifts can be subtracted to arrive at the estate tax liability).
+(3) The estate tax imposed at death is computed y adding the taxable portion of gifts made during lifetime (after 1976) to the taxable estate to arrive at the tentative tax base (gift tax calculated on post-1976 taxable gifts can be subtracted to arrive at the estate tax liability).

-For these reasons, there are many correlations between the two tax systems.
-Like the income tax law, however, the gift tax law is not always consistent with the estate tax law.
+In spite of the correlations of the two tax systems, gift tax law is not always consistent with estate tax law.
 When a gift is made, certain issues must be considered.
-In spite of the lifetime transfer, will the transferred property be included among the other assets in the donor’s gross estate upon his death?
-Will the property a donor transfers during lifetime be subjected first to a gift tax and later included in the donor’s gross estate?
-For example, if a donor gives a policy of insurance on his life to his son, the transfer would be considered a taxable gift and, if the donor dies within three years after making the gift, the transferred property would be includable in his gross estate.
+For example, will property transferred during a decedent’s life be included in addition to his or her other assets in his or her gross estate?
+Will certain property transferred by a donor during life subject to gift tax be later included in the donor’s gross estate?
+For example, a donor who gifts a life insurance policy on his life to his son subject to potential gift tax who dies within three years of making the gift must include the life insurance policy in his or her gross estate.

 Likewise, if the donor transfers property but retains a life interest, both gift and estate taxes will be payable.
 Although the gift tax paid may generally be subtracted in arriving at the estate tax liability, because of the time value of money (i.e., the donor’s loss of the use of gift taxes paid), the net result is less favorable than a mere washout (i.e., it is in essence a prepayment of the death tax).